 Fraud is described as "dishonestly obtaining a benefit by deception or other means".
-The Voice has a "zero-tolerance" to any forms of fraudulent or corrupt activity.
+Voice has a "zero-tolerance" to any form of fraudulent or corrupt activity.
 This means that Voice, supported through Oxfam Novib and Hivos policy will not condone any form of fraudulent or corrupt behaviour in its operations such as payment of bribes, facilitation payments or "hidden" commissions for any reason.
 Organisations receiving Voice funding support shall have mechanisms in place to manage fraud including prevention, detection, investigations and reporting.

-If you suspect irregularity, please report to the responsible Regional Director and/or the Voice Programme Manager globally who will immediately report to the Ministry of Foreign Affairs in the Netherlands.
+If you suspect irregularity, please report to the Country Director of Oxfam Laos and the Voice Programme Manager globally who will immediately report to the Ministry of Foreign Affairs in the Netherlands.
 Voice and the Ministry reserve the right to conduct investigations into cases of suspected fraud.
-All suspected cases of irregularity are handled and investigated in a confidential, prompt and professional manner.
+All suspected cases of irregularity will be handled and investigated in a confidential, prompt and professional manner.

-The Regional Director resolves the issue within two-week of receiving the grievance.
-If the grievance is not resolved in time or to the satisfaction of complainant, the Programme Manager initiates an investigation of the grievance.
+The Country Director of Oxfam in Laos will resolve the issue within two-weeks of receiving the grievance.
+If the grievance is not resolved in time or to the satisfaction of complainant, the Programme Manager at global level will initiate an investigation of the grievance.
 In instances where the Programme Manager does not resolve the grievance satisfactorily, it may be elevated to the Voice Steering Committee who has the authority as per the Dutch Staatscourant decision dated December 2, 2016 to make final decisions with respect to a grievance or complaint.